 All History Section majors and minors in good academic standing are eligible to participate

-Students interested in exploring Study Abroad should attend the Study Abroad Fair, Sept.
-17, 2013, 300 Student Center, 10-2, or browse the Academic Programs Abroad website.
+Students interested in exploring Study Abroad should contact the Academic Programs Abroad Office.
 If you need to speak to your advisor about the program, do not hesitate contact either James Egge or Philip Schmitz.

 For study abroad in the Fall of 2014, you need to apply for the program through the Academic Programs Abroad Office by February 15th.
 You should submit a scholarship form to the Department of History & Philosophy by February 17th.

 For students who wish to travel and study with University faculty, the Department of History & Philosophy offers the Opperman History Travel Fund, which provides a $500 award for history section majors taking an EMU history class that travels as part of the course.
 Preference will be given for international travel.
 Eligible programs include the European Cultural History Tour, the Asian Cultural History Tour, and Around the World in 80 Days; apply to Academic Programs Abroad Office to reserve a place in the program.
 Also eligible is HIST 479/592, Pilgrims & Patriots: Colonial & Revolutionary America.
 For the scholarship, you must apply through the Department of History & Philosophy by February 17th.
 Applications are here.